onzfonz/comp227/src/content/8/en/part8b.md

 ![WebStorm using context actions to turn on errors](../../images/8/custom/quickfixinspection.png)

 Once there, you are taken to WebStorm's settings, where in your case, you may see that all of the ES2015 migration aids category is mostly unselected.
-Webstorm provides an explanation for why we would want the change in the upper right area.
+WebStorm provides an explanation for why we would want the change in the upper right area.
 On noticing that most of the inspections are not being raised as warnings, let's change that.
 Click the category ***ES2015 Migration aids*** and change the severity to a weak warning, as we show in the column below.